Douglas BarrTitle: Counselor

 I do NOT automatically provide APC's depending on the timing of your request and whehter the class is full (or not).

 If the class is FULL, and you attend the first week, I will assign you taks for the next meeting.
-If you present those tasks completed at the very next class date, I will issue you an APC, assuming seating is available.
+If you present those tasks required, I WILL issue you an APC.

 If the class is OPEN in the first week, and "instructor permission required" it means you're seeking this class 'late', perhaps not attending the initial session/first week.
-Seat availability is not a problem, but you may still need to complete tasks before I will issue you an APC.
-Send me a request via my email link built into the class schedule.
-Depending on the timing of your request, I will send you specific instructions.
+Seat availability is not a problem, but you may still need to complete tasks before receiving an APC.
+Send me an email request (link above & built into the class schedule).

 I rarely provide an APC the second week of the term for who just 'show up' without any prior communication with me and/or no tasks yet completed.
 Yet, show up anyway!
 The process for instructors providing APC's is NOT an exact science.